Shaobin-Jiang/ice-nvim-doc/docs/customization/plugins.md

         contrast = "hard",
     },
     background = "light",
+}

+-- When this colorscheme is used, the background will go transparent as it has `transparent = true` Ice.colorschemes["monet-dark"] = {
+    name = "monet",
+    transparent = true,
+    setup = function()
+        local palette = require "monet.palette"
+        setmetatable(palette, { __index = palette.defaults })
+    end,
+    background = "dark",
 },
 ```

-You can also set the colorscheme via `Ice.colorscheme`.
+If you would like a code the colorscheme in your custom config files, you can also set the colorscheme via `Ice.colorscheme`.
 It is a string value that is one of the available colorschemes from `Ice.colorschemes`.